llly6a/llly6a/README.md

-- 👋 Hi, I’m Mikhail Z. (@llly6a)
+- 👋 Hi, I’m Mikhail Z.
-- 🌱 I’m currently learning React

 <!---
 llly6a/llly6a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.